Mazotis/ffmpeg-on-clear-linux/README.md

 ## Brave installation and run script

 [Brave](https://brave.com) is an open-source browser, reimagined.
-It claims three times faster than Chrome and better privacy than Firefox.
-Similarly to Google Chrome and Vivaldi, this too utilizes the Video Engine along with the GPU while watching a video (VP9 format).
+It claims three times faster than Google Chrome and better privacy than Firefox.
+Similarly to Google Chrome and Vivaldi, this too utilizes the Video Engine while watching VP9 media.

 The ```RPM``` file for Brave can be found at [sourceforge.net](https://sourceforge.net/projects/brave-browser.mirror/files/).
 Go to [pkgs.org](https://pkgs.org/download/brave) and scroll to the bottom of the page.
 It will mention the current release version.
 At the time of writing, I installed version 1.34.80.